1967 Atlanta Falcons season

 The 1967 Atlanta Falcons season was the franchise's second year in the National Football League (NFL).
-Unable to improve on their 3-11, second-to-last place finish from their inaugural season, the Falcons finished with the worst record in the whole NFL, at 1-12-1.
+Unable to improve on their 3–11, second-to-last place finish from their inaugural season, the Falcons finished with the worst record in the whole NFL, at 1–12–1.
 They failed to qualify for the playoffs for the second consecutive season.

 The Falcons were shifted from the Eastern Conference to the Western with the addition of the New Orleans Saints for 1967.
-Atlanta was farther east than three Eastern Conference teams: the Saints, Dallas Cowboys, and St. Louis Cardinals.
+Atlanta was further east than three Eastern Conference teams: the Saints, Dallas Cowboys, and St. Louis Cardinals.